 [Regulation 8 amended in Gazette 20 Jun 1997 p.
 2838; 31 Mar 2005 p.
 1047-8; 20 Apr 2012 p.
 1699.]

-9. Accounting for trading undertakings and major land transactions
+9. Each trading undertaking and major land transaction to have separate financial records

 Separate financial records are to be kept for each trading undertaking and each major land transaction.

-10. Receipt of money
+10. Money received, how to be dealt with

 Money received by a local government is to be paid into an account referred to in regulation 8.

-11. Payment of accounts
+11. Payments, procedures for making etc.

 (1) A local government is to develop procedures for the authorisation of, and the payment of, accounts to ensure that there is effective security for, and properly authorised use of —

 (a) cheques, credit cards, computer encryption devices and passwords, purchasing cards and any other devices or methods by which goods, services, money or other benefits may be obtained; and